mahozad/comshot/README.md

 </div>

 # Comshot
-Multiplatform library to take/capture screenshot/snapshot/picture/image of composables (and also Android Views).
+Multiplatform library to take/capture screenshot/snapshot/picture/image of @Composables (and also Android Views).

-⚠️ This is very experimental and tested only on Windows and Android.
+⚠️⚠️ This is very experimental and tested only on Windows and Android. ⚠️⚠️
+⚠️⚠️ It may not be suited for use in production code. ⚠️⚠️

 ## Usage